 The monies, when received from the School Board, must be receipted to an appropriate internal fund trust account.
 Contact the Internal Accounts Instructor's office for the applicable fund account number.

-Treasurer's Office

-7720 West Oakland Park Blvd.
+The School Board of Broward County, Florida Treasurer's Office 7720 West Oakland Park Blvd.
 Suite 319 Sunrise, FL 33351

 March 15, 2006